Midnighter/structurizr-python/docs/index.md

     The `#!python main()` function in each example script creates a more or less involved workspace for you.
 When you have created a workspace, it is time to upload it so that you can create diagrams for it.
-You will need to create a `#!python StructurizrClient` instance and its settings.
+You will need to create a [`StructurizrClient`][structurizr.api.structurizr_client.StructurizrClient] instance and its settings.
 The settings can be provided as arguments, be read from environment variables, or be provided in a `.env` file.